filippomassarelli/monsterpedia/README.md

 * Creating our Models, Views and Controllers

-* Linking those 3 up

-* Routes to support CRUD functionalities

-* Dynamic links to ease navigation
+* Seeding the database with dummy data using the Faker gem

+* Setting up the API controllers in a versioned folder structure for ease of future iterations

+* Ensure all CRUD operations are covered by their route + controller functions for full RESTful functionalities

+* Practice fixing bugs with GET, POST, PUT and DELETE requests using Postman